 Lifetime distributions are often estimated by measurements of limited durations.
 Thus, the lifetimes of individuals in the population which exceed the duration of the measurement cannot be measured.
 It is only possible to state that these lifetimes are longer than the duration of the measurement.
 This information is valuable.
 Those data are called 'censored data' (cf., e.g., Lawless, 2003).
-The 'uncensored data' are directly measured lifetimes
+The 'uncensored data' are directly measured lifetimes.

-If a traffic breakdown is considered as a failure event, the method of lifetime data analysis can be used to estimate the pre-breakdown capacity c, which is the analogue of the lifetime t.
+If a traffic breakdown is considered as a failure event (a death case in sense lifetime science), the method of lifetime data analysis can be used to estimate the pre-breakdown capacity c, which is the analogue of the lifetime t.
 Thus, the 'censored data' are the measurements where the capacity c is greater than the observed traffic demand q.
-The 'uncensored data' are directly observed pre-breakdown capacities.
+The 'uncensored data' are pre-breakdown capacities that can be observed directly.